1. Home/

 🔄 Adaptability to Regulatory Changes:

-🌱 Basic ESG Obligations and Standards:
+🌱 Fundamental ESG Obligations and Standards:

-• Implementation of explicit obligations to comply with environmental, social, and governance standards.
+• Implementation of explicit obligations to comply with environmental, social and governance standards.

-• Integration of industry-specific sustainability standards and certifications as contractual minimum requirements.
+• Integration of industry-specific sustainability standards and certifications as minimum contractual requirements.

 • Implementation of requirements for sustainable procurement and responsible supply chain design.

-📊 Monitoring, Reporting, and Transparency:
+📊 Monitoring, Reporting and Transparency:

 🎯 Incentive Systems and Performance Management: